davidcereal/dberger1989.github.io/_posts/06-21-2016-tuning-hadoop-raspberry-pi.markdown

 I gave map tasks the yarn minimum I set of 256MB, while giving 512MB to reduce, since, as explained above, it’s common practice to give twice as much memory to reducers as mappers.

-I also allocated 1 core and 128MB to the Application Master (as noted previously, only one node in the cluster will have an AM)
+I also allocated 1 core and 128MB to the Application Master (as noted previously, only one node in the cluster will have an AM).

 ## Block-size woes